adenjwong/mi-ct-mri-project/README.md

 A future extension of this project is **non-rigid registration using B-spline free-form deformation**, with MI or NMI-style objectives plus regularization.
 That extension is not the main implementation target of this repository, but the current code structure is organized so that it can be added later.

+### Deformable registration (extension)

+This repository also includes an optional **deformable registration stage** implemented using B-spline transforms in SimpleITK.

+This extension:

+- runs after rigid registration as a refinement step
+- is initialized using the rigid transform
+- allows investigation of local anatomical alignment
+- is intended for controlled experiments, not production use

+This enables comparison between:

+- rigid-only registration
+- rigid + deformable registration

 ---

 ## Project Goals